Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 You can read about hardhat-tenderly's verification features in detail [here](https://docs.tenderly.co/monitoring/smart-contract-verification/verifying-contracts-using-the-tenderly-hardhat-plugin).

 Here's a brief description.
-There are three ways to verify your contracts:
+There are three modes you can configure to verify your contracts and these are called **Verification Modes**:
-- <b>Private verification</b> - only you or people who share the project with you may see the source code of the contract and interact with it.
+- **Private verification mode** - Only you or people who share the project with you may see the source code of the contract and interact with it.
-- <b>Public verification</b> - anyone can see the source code of the contract and interact with it.
+- **Public verification mode** - Anyone can see the source code of the contract and interact with it.
-- <b>Fork verification</b> - verify deployed contract on a [tenderly fork](https://docs.tenderly.co/simulations-and-forks/how-to-create-a-fork).
+- **Fork verification mode** - Verify deployed contract on a [tenderly fork](https://docs.tenderly.co/simulations-and-forks/how-to-create-a-fork).

+Also, there are three ways of how you can actually do the verification based on the mode you configured in verification modes.
+These ways are called **Verification Approaches**:
+- **Automatic verification approach** - The plugin will automatically verify your contracts after each deployment.
+- **Manual verification approach** - You will have to manually verify the contracts via plugin method calls.
+- **Task verification approach** - Verify your contracts via `tenderly:verify` hardhat task.

 ## Installation